 website | neighborhood: Georgetown (get directions) | best for: IPAs & pale ales | kid friendly

-Being a big name in Seattle breweries can sometimes mean you lose your neighborhood charm (cough, Fremont Brewing, cough Pike Brewing).
-But luckily I haven’t noticed that happening to Georgetown Brewing, and it’s still one of my favorite breweries in Georgetown, with Jellyfish being a close second.
+Being a big name in Seattle breweries can sometimes mean you lose your neighborhood charm, but luckily I haven’t noticed that happening to Georgetown Brewing.
+It’s still one of my favorite breweries in Seattle’s Georgetown neighborhood, with Jellyfish being a close second.

 This place is seriously fun.
 Case in point, their most popular beers are named after characters from Point Break, Johnny Utah, and Bodhizafa.
 They also make one beer a month that gives all the proceeds to a rotating charity and consistently pump out high-quality beers that satisfy all palates.